Las Vegas Photography Galleries & Fine Art

 Las Vegas Art Galleries Caesars Palace

 By far the greatest preponderance of galleries, however, is to be found in Caesar’s Palace.
 Following the Roman theme, this resort features its own extensive shopping center called the Forum.
-Going into detail about every gallery and retailer in the Palace would take some time, but among the most interesting and well-known are the SKYE, Carnevale, Vladimir Kush, and Martin Lawrence galleries.
+Going into detail about every gallery and retailer in the Palace would take some time, but among the most interesting and well-known are the SKYE, Carnevale, Peter Lik Fine Art, Vladimir Kush, and Martin Lawrence galleries.

 The SKYE Gallery was founded by art historian Vanessa Skye and her partner in 2011.
 The SKYE features a wide variety of pop and contemporary works by current members of the international art scene, including Gino Savino, Carlos Vasquez, Elizabeth Sullivan, and Nelson de la Nuez.